One of the small hamlets of Massa Lubrense: located on the western side of the hill Deserto, with a splendid view.

-In the middle of the semicircular square at the base in a ramp leading to the Church, there is a statue of St Francis in Paola.
+In the middle of the semicircular square at the base in a ramp leading to the Church, there is a statue of San Francesco di Paola.
 The sacred building has a carved door in black tuff, with round painted pediment, in a tuff frame.
 The tower Liparulo, bell tower, resisted the invasion of the Saracens in 1558.

-In San Francisco the weekly market takes place every Friday morning.
+In the square of the village the weekly market takes place every Friday morning.

 Church of San Francesco di Paola

 The Church has a single nave with an apse with three arches.
 The altar of the eighteenth century, in polychrome marble, is closed by a marble balustrade.
 At the center of of the gallery the picture of Our Lady of Health, locked in a niche.
 The coat of arms of Liparulo and the epigraph of the foundation of the church are carved at the base.
 In the walls of the basin, two large paintings depicting the Assumption and the Expulsion of the moneylenders from the temple.

 Two more paintings of St. Lucia and St. Catherine are located on the sides of the niche.
 The Chapel of St Francis has a seventeenth-century altar, in polychrome marble, with the painting of San Francesco which is dedicated.
 The urn containing the relics of the Martyrs of Otranto, a city that in the reign of Ferrante I was attacked and devastated by the Turks, and to whose liberation Massa Lubrense contributed by sending some men on September 10, 1481.
 On the urn containing the relics is written “Martyrs Hydruntini MDLXXXIII”.